hblok/grpc-web-bazel-ts-example/README.md

 The Envoy proxy has emerged as a industry darling for application level routing.
 Although, its configuration options and format is pretty daunting.
 (YAML is such a horrible tool for formatting code).
 But, for this example, it works well enough.

 Worth noting, is the filtering and routing of static vs. GRPC requests.
-The key here is the filtering section with takes URL with a `/api` prefix and send them to the GRPC server (But notice the rewrite rule which drop the "/api" part first).
+The key here is the filtering section which takes URLs with a `/api` prefix and send them to the GRPC server (But notice the rewrite rule which drop the "/api" part first).
 Everything else is routed to the static Python server.

 ```
 routes: